-Note: Gynecology (OB/GYN) services at HUHS are provided by Harvard Vanguard Medical Associates.
-HUHS does not send bills on behalf of Harvard Vanguard Medical Associates.
+Note: Gynecology (OB/GYN) services at HUHS are provided by Mount Auburn Hospital providers.
+HUHS does not send bills on their behalf, they will bill you directly.

 Post-doc affiliates should contact the HUHS Patient Accounts Department (617) 496-8700 for eligibility on a fee-for-service basis.

 Q: Is there anything I need to do prior to leaving campus?